benwhalley/lifesavR/README.md

 - every `dplyr` verb and `ggplot` layer must be on a new line
 - Refer to R Studio elements using matching markup e.g. bold for the **Environment** pane
 - Include empty parentheses for argumentless verbs in pipelines e.g. `gapminder %>% glimpse()` not `gapminder %>% glimpse`
-- All student activities (exercises, MCQs, fill-in-the-blanks ...) should be in blue boxes
+- All student activities (exercises, MCQs, fill-in-the-blanks ...) should be blocks with `.exercise` class
 - Use double quotes for string arguments.

 ## Level 1 sections